A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Problems and Definitions

 \begin{example} Figure \ref{fig:MCFlowEx} shows a flow in the 2-commodity network presented in Example \ref{ex:MultiComNetworkEx}.

 \end{example}

-\begin{definition} [Flow Value on a Network \cite{Kr20??c}] The \emph{flow value} of a given flow \emph{on a network} is the net value assigned to the arcs in a cut set for that network.
-We prove in Lemma \ref{flow_equality} that a flow takes the same total value across each cut, so the choice of cuts is immaterial.
+\begin{definition} [Flow Value on a Network \cite{Kr20??final}] The \emph{flow value} of a given flow \emph{on a network} is the net value assigned to the arcs in a cut set for that network.
 Equivalently, a flow on an enhanced network has a value equal to the value assigned to arc $e$. \end{definition}

+We prove in Lemma \ref{flow_equality} that a flow takes the same total value across each cut, so the choice of the cut in the above definition is immaterial.
 For example, the flow value of flow shown in Figure \ref{fig:MCFlowEx} is the net outflow of $s$, which is $(1,1)+(1,0)=(2,1)$.

-\begin{definition} [Flow Value on an Arc \cite{Kr20??c}] The \emph{flow value on an arc} is the value assigned to that arc by a flow. \end{definition}
+\begin{definition} [Flow Value on an Arc \cite{Kr20??final}] The \emph{flow value on an arc} is the value assigned to that arc by a flow. \end{definition}

 We define a pseudoflow by loosening the capacity constraints rather than the conservation constraints.